• 0Shopping Cart

 An experienced person should be asked to assess this at least once.
 NOTE: If you are thinking about a bronchoscopy, you should have it done!

-A functional and anatomical examination (spontaneously breathing + at rest) is required for a complete diagnosis The following typical differential diagnoses result from the constellation of the type of stridor and medical history.
+The following typical differential diagnoses result from the constellation of the type of stridor and medical history.

 However, because there is usually a discrepancy between the symptoms and the nature, severity and significance of the underlying causes, a bronchoscopy with functional and anatomical examination of the airways should be performed without hesitation!